Geneea/keboola-frida-writer/README.md

 # Keboola Connection writer for Geneea Frida app

+Integration of the [Geneea Frida](https://frida.geneea.com) with [Keboola Connection](https://connection.keboola.com).

+This is a Docker container used for exporting Geneea NLP analysis results from KBC to Frida app.
+Automatically built Docker images are available at [Docker Hub Registry](https://hub.docker.com/r/geneea/keboola-frida-writer/).

 ## Building a container
 To build this container manually one can use: